Split JSON Files

 | .[] | from_entries' large_object.json

-When to Split JSON
+When to split JSON files

 API Payload Limits